familiar/Bedwars-Bot/README.md

 ![Hotbar](https://github.com/familiar/Bedwars-Bot/assets/136278435/0d550fa2-8734-4a4b-b409-8d3235456e59)

-THE BOT WILL NOT WORK CORRECTLY WITHOUT THESE SETUP!
+/// THE BOT WILL NOT WORK CORRECTLY WITHOUT THESE SETUP!

+- Keyboard

 # FAQ
 Feel free to re-code or recreate my bot.
 You could also recode it in different languages, I don't mind.